remo7k/cursor_rule_manager/README.md

 # Cursor Rule Manager

 A VS Code extension for Cursor that provides a visual interface to manage AI context rules and documentation.
-Instead of manually editing `.cursorrules` files or hunting through multiple rule locations, you get a unified GUI to view, create, organize, and generate rules from all sources.
+Instead of hunting through multiple rule locations, you get a unified GUI to view, create, and organize rules from all sources.

 ## Why Use This?